-- $40,000: Once you get to an individual income of around $40,000, other factors such as health, relationships and a sense of purpose, seem far more important than income.
+5) $40,000: Once you get to an individual income of around $40,000, other factors such as health, relationships and a sense of purpose, seem far more important than income.
 After a certain point, extra income had no relationship with how happy, sad and stressed people felt (Source).
+Avoid lifestyle inflation.
 The story of the tourist and the fisherman helps here too.

-- 95%: There are a handful of places on Earth, called Blue Zones, where people consistently live the longest (not uncommon for people in these areas to live to be over 100 years old).
+11) 95%: There are a handful of places on Earth, called Blue Zones, where people like the Ikarians consistently live the longest (not uncommon for people in these areas to live to be over 100 years old).
 While they eat some meat and fish, their diets are 95% plant-based.

-- 1 of every 2: Minutes spent online is on “leisure activities” including social media, video viewing, entertainment/music, and games.
+16) 1 of every 2: Minutes spent online is on “leisure activities” including social media, video viewing, entertainment/music, and games.
 Consider reading this a productive minute!
 (Source).
 Want to take back control?
-Here are some tips about digital minimalism.
+Check out digital minimalism and digital declutter.

-- 1.4%: The amount of recorded history you may be alive.
-Recorded history begins around 3,500 BC (5,517 years ago).
+17) 1.4%: The amount of recorded history you may be alive.
+Recorded history begins around 3,400 BC.
 The average lifespan (in the US) today is about 79 years (Source).
 Are you ensuring your brief time here is well spent?
 “The powerful play goes on, and you may contribute a verse.”
 (Walt Whitman)

-- 1: Pale Blue Dot.
-Even though the photograph taken by the Voyager 1 space probe from 3.7 billion miles away is almost 28 years old, it’s still one of my favorite ways to reset my perspective.
+18) 1: Pale Blue Dot.
+Even though the photograph taken by the Voyager 1 space probe from 3.7 billion miles away is almost 28 years old, the overview effect is still one of my favorite ways to reset my perspective.
 Watch the short video below for Carl Sagan’s famous reflections.
 (Source)

 Also published on Medium.